ansible/ansible-documentation/docs/docsite/rst/roadmap/COLLECTIONS_8.rst

 .. note::

-  In general it's in the discretion of the release manager to delay a release by 1-2 days for reasons such as personal (schedule) problems, technical problems (CI/infrastructure breakdown), and so on.
+  In general, it's in the discretion of the release manager to delay a release by 1-2 days for reasons such as personal (schedule) problems, technical problems (CI/infrastructure breakdown), and so on.
   However, in case two releases are planned for the same day, a release of the latest stable version takes precedence.
 This means that if a stable Ansible 8 release collides with a pre-release of Ansible 9, the latter will be delayed.
   If a Ansible 8 release collides with a stable Ansible 9 release, including 9.0.0, the Ansible 8 release will be delayed.